vericast/conda-mirror/README.md

                         Num of threads for validation.
 1: Serial mode.
 0: All available.
-  --version             Print version and quit
+  --version             Print version and quit --dry-run             Show what will be downloaded and what will be removed.
+                        Will not validate existing packages
 ```

 ## Example Usage